New! Online Physics I for the Health Professions

 For best results, we recommend logging into your course daily, or at least a minimum of 4-5 times per week.
 The labs themselves take about 3 hours each to complete, and overall it simply takes time to absorb quality content.

 - TED-Ed information: ed.ted.com

 - For more information on PHYS 1010: Physics I at UNE Online, go to online.une.edu/science-prerequisites/online-physics-i There you will find links to the syllabus, current policies, and more.

 Ready to sign up now?

 There are two start dates a month.
-Registration closes the first and third Monday of the month, and classes are filling quickly – so go to go.une.edu/register to register today!
+Registration closes the first and third Monday of the month, and classes are filling quickly – so go to online.une.edu/gateway-portal-page to register today!